qupath/qupath-docs/docs/tutorials/cell_detection.rst

 ============

 Whenever you have multiple annotations, it can be helpful to generate a results table for these.
-This is similar to creating a results table for detections, but requires the :menuselection:`Measure --> Show annotation measurements`; command instead.
+This is similar to creating a results table for detections, but requires the :menuselection:`Measure --> Show annotation measurements` command instead.
 You can also access this command from the *Measurement table* icon in the toolbar |icon_table|.

 .. figure:: images/ki67_detecting_results_annotations.jpg